 Churg Straus Syndrome – renamed as eosinophilic granulomatosis with polyangiitis (EGPA) – is a specific variant of the group of diseases characterized by necrotizing vasculitis of small and medium-sized systemic blood vessels.
 Other subtypes within the broad group include granulomatosis with polyangiitis (GPA), microscopic polyangiitis (MPA), and polyarteritis nodosa.
-It is distinctive from the other diseases in the category by the coexistence of asthma, rhinosinusitis, and presence of peripheral eosinophilia.
+It is distinctive from the other diseases in the category by the coexistence of asthma, rhinosinusitis, and the presence of peripheral eosinophilia.

 Jacob Churg and Lotte Strauss first described the entity based on autopsy findings in a case series of 13 patients in 1951.
 They all had a familiar pattern of illness with severe asthma, fever, blood eosinophilia and autopsy evidence of granulomatous necrotizing vasculitis.
 They named the disease allergic granulomatosis and angiitis.
-Their classic definition and diagnosis of the disease required presence of all 3 features of:
+Their classic definition and diagnosis of the disease required the presence of all 3 features of:

 However, as individuals presented a wide variance of these features, rarely with the presence of all 3 features, more clinically relevant diagnostic criteria became necessary.

 Lanham et al. proposed a definition based on: